 John McLarty: Right.

-Kimberly Faith: And in, Genesis six five, and, again, this is right before the flood, right before God said, I’m done.
+Kimberly Faith: And in Genesis 6:5, and, again, this is right before the flood, right before God said, I’m done.
 I’m destroying the world.
 It’s just you guys have just really gone south.
-And, why don’t you read Genesis six five?
+And, why don’t you read Genesis 6:5?
 Oh, wait.
+I’ll read it.

-Kimberly Faith: So it says, my spirit God says, my spirit shall not strive with man forever.
-For indeed, he he is indeed flesh, yet his days shall number a hundred and twenty years.
-The the keyword here is the spirit striving
+Kimberly Faith: So it says, my spirit, God says, my spirit shall not strive with man forever.
+For indeed, he is indeed flesh, yet his days shall number a hundred and twenty years.
+The keyword here is the spirit striving

 John McLarty: Right.